 - The curiosity to explore and master cyber security

 That’s it.
 As long as you meet the criteria above, we want to hear from you.
-Whatever your background, whatever subjects you’ve studied – as long as you’ve got potential and a curiosity about tech, you could find your calling with us.
+Whatever your background, whatever subjects you’ve studied – as long as you’ve got potential and a curiosity about tech, find your calling and join us.